Butrus al-Bustani

-He is considered to be the first Syrian nationalist, due to his publication of Nafir Suria which began following the 1860 Mount Lebanon civil war.
+He is considered to have been the first Syrian nationalist, due to his publication of Nafir Suriyya which began following the 1860 Mount Lebanon civil war.
+He founded the secular Arabic-language al-madrasa al-wataniyya (the National School) in 1863 in Beirut.
 In 1870, he founded Al-Jinan, the first important example of the kind of literary and scientific periodicals which began to appear in the 1870s in Arabic alongside the independent political newspapers.

 Life

-Al-Bustani was born to a Lebanese Maronite Christian family in the village of Dibbiye in the Chouf region, in January 1819.
+Al-Bustani was born to a Maronite Christian family in the village of Dibbiye in the Chouf region of Lebanon, his family traced its roots to the district of Gable, in present-day Syria.
+In January 1819.
 He received primary education in the village school, where he attracted the attention of his teacher, Father Mikhail al-Bustani, because of his keen intelligence that he showed brilliantly.

 The latter recommended him to the Bishop of Sidon and Beiteddine, Abdullah al-Bustani, who sent him at the age of 11 to the school at ‘Ayn Warqa in Ghosta, the most famous school of that period, to continue his studies there.
-At ‘Ayn Waraqa where he learned Syriac and Latin.
+At ‘Ayn Warqa where he learned Syriac and Latin.
 He spent ten years there and learned several foreign languages including French, Italian and English.

-In 1840, after completing his studies at ‘Ayn Warqa’, Al-Bustani moved to Beirut and obtained his first employment outside of academia as a dragoman for the British Armed Forces assisting them in their efforts in evicting Ibrahim Pasha from Syria in the interest of preserving the Ottoman Empire.
-Later that year al-Bustani was hired by American Protestant Missionaries as a teacher and from that point on he worked closely with the Protestant mission in Beirut.
+In 1840, after completing his studies at ‘Ayn Warqa’, Al-Bustani moved to Beirut and obtained his first employment outside of academia as a dragoman for the British Armed Forces assisting them in their efforts to evict Ibrahim Pasha from Syria in the interest of preserving the Ottoman Empire.
+Later that year al-Bustani was hired by American Protestant missionaries as a teacher and from that point on he worked closely with the Protestant mission in Beirut.